devabhio88/NLP-Enhanced-Movie-Recommendation-System/README.md

-# NLP-Enhanced-Movie-Recommendation-System
-A content-based movie recommender built using Python, Pandas, NumPy, and Scikit-learn, enhanced with NLP preprocessing (Stemming).
-This project analyzes metadata such as movie overviews, genres, cast, crew, and keywords from the TMDB 5000 Movies dataset to recommend top-5 similar films based on textual similarity.

 # 🎬 NLP-Enhanced Movie Recommendation System

 A **content-based movie recommender** built using **Python**, **Scikit-learn**, and **Streamlit**, enhanced with **Natural Language Processing (NLP)** techniques like stemming and text vectorization.